ohdsi-studies/MddAfterBbValidation/readme.md

 Technology
 ==========
-  depressionValidation is an R package.
+  MddAfterBbVal is an R package.

 System Requirements
 ===================